-Effective July 31, 2018, we entered into a subscription agreement with Navy Capital Green International, Ltd., a British Virgin Islands limited company ('Navy Capital'), pursuant to which we agreed to sell to Navy Capital, for a purchase price of \$3,000,000, 7,500,000 Units (\$0.40 per unit), representing (i) 7,500,000 shares of our Common Stock, and (ii) three-year warrants to purchase an aggregate of 7,500,000 shares of our Common Stock (the ''Navy Warrant Shares'') at an exercise price of \$0.60 per share of Common Stock (the ''Navy Capital Offering'').
+Effective July 31, 2018, we entered into a subscription agreement with Navy Capital Green International, Ltd., a British Virgin Islands limited company ("Navy Capital"), pursuant to which we agreed to sell to Navy Capital, for a purchase price of \$3,000,000, 7,500,000 units (\$0.40 per unit), representing (i) 7,500,000 shares of our Common Stock, and (ii) three-year warrants to purchase an aggregate of 7,500,000 shares of our Common Stock (the "Navy Capital Offering").
 We valued the warrants using the Black-Scholes valuation model, and allocated gross proceeds in the amount of \$1,913,992 to the common stock and \$1,086,008 to the warrants.
 The closing occurred on August 6, 2018.
 In the subscription agreement, we also agreed to file, on or before November 1, 2018, a registration statement with the SEC registering the shares of Common Stock and Navy Warrant Shares issued to Navy Capital.
 If we failed to file the registration statement on or before that date, we were required to issue to Navy Capital an additional number of units equal to ten percent (10%) of the units originally subscribed for by Navy Capital (which would include additional warrants at the original exercise price).
-On August 29, 2019, we filed a registration statement with the SEC registering to Navy Capital.
+On August 29, 2019, we filed a registration statement with the SEC which included the shares of Common Stock and Navy Warrant Shares issued to Navy Capital.
 The warrant is exercisable from time to time, in whole or in part for three years.
 The warrant has anti-dilution provisions that provide for an adjustment to the exercise price in the event of a future issuance or sale of Common Stock at a lower price, subject to certain exceptions as set forth in the warrant.
-As a result of the Debenture Amendment, conversion of the debentures issued in the 2018 Convertible Debenture Offering will trigger this provision and reduce the exercise price of the warrant also provides that it is callable at any time after the bid price of our Common Stock exceeds 120% of the exercise price of the warrant.
-For a period of 20
+As a result of the Debenture Amendment, conversion of the debentures issued in the 2018 Convertible Debenture Offering will trigger this provision and reduce the exercise price of the warrant.
+The warrant also provides that it is callable at any time after the bid price of our Common Stock ace 20% of the exercise price of the warrant.

-Between August 8, 2018 and August 10, 2018, we entered into five subscription agreements, pursuant to which we sold, for an aggregate purchase price of \$2,750,000, 6,875,000 Units (\$0.40 per unit), representing (i) 6,875,000 shares of our Common Stock, and (ii) three-year warrants to purchase an aggregate of 6,875,000 shares of our Common Stock at an exercise price of \$0.60 per share of Common Stock.
+Between August 8, 2018 and August 10, 2018, we entered into five subscription agreements, pursuant to which we sold, for an aggregate purchase price of \$2,750,000, 6,875,000 units (\$0.40 per unit), representing (i) 6,875,000 shares of our Common Stock, and (ii) three-year warrants to purchase an aggregate of 6,875,000 shares of our Common Stock at an exercise price of \$0.60 per share of Common Stock.
 We valued the warrants using the Black-Scholes valuation model, and allocated gross proceeds in the amount of \$1,670,650 to the common stock and \$1,079,350 to the warrants.
 The balance of the terms set forth in the subscription agreements are the same as the terms in the Navy Capital subscription agreement summarized above.